-Item 2.1 (i) - Heritage Map amendment Affected Property Scheyville National Park Heritage Item Number and Name i01817 - Scheyville National Park Proposed Amendment Insert State Heritage Register listed Scheyville National Park on maps HER_0013, HER_008DB and HER_008C nal Park was listed on the State Heritage Register on 9 April 2010.
-In stency between the State Heritage Register and LEP 2012 it is item in the maps.
+Item 2.1 (i) - Heritage Map amendment Affected Property Scheyville National Park Heritage Item Number and Name i01817 - Scheyville National Park Proposed Amendment Insert State Heritage Register listed Scheyville National Park on maps HER_0013, HER_008DB and HER_008C order to ensure consi nal Park was listed on the State Heritage Register on 9 April 2010.
+In stency between the State Heritage Register and Hawkesbury LEP include this item in the maps.

-Item 2.1 (j) - Heritage Map amendment Affected Property Lot 21, DP 659030, 149 Edwards Road, Richmond Lowlands Heritage Item Number and Name i24 - "The Pines" (residence and trees) Proposed Amendment Delete item i24 from sheet HER_008C Explanation: The heritage significa ance of this item has been lost due to fire damage. issuing the demolition ncil issued a demolition order for the fire damaged residence.
-Prior to order the matter was referred to the NSW Office of Environment ar ojection was raised to the demolition of the building. he heritage significance of the site has been undertaken by Council'
+Item 2.1 (j) - Heritage Map amendment Affected Property Lot 21, DP 659030, 149 Edwards Road, Richmond Lowlands Heritage Item Number and Name i24 - "The Pines" (residence and trees) Proposed Amendment Delete item i24 from sheet HER_008C

+The heritage significance of this item has been lost due to fire damage.

+In October 2010 Council issued a demolition order for the fire damaged residence.
+Prior to issuing the demolition order the matter was referred to the NSW Office of Environment and Heritage where no objection was raised to the demolition of the building.